TommasoFederici/Emotion-Control-in-MusicGen-via-Steering/README.md

 2. Install the required dependencies (run the first cell).
 3. Load the pre-computed vectors from `data/vectors/steering_vectors.pt` or run the extraction phase on your own prompts.
 4. Run the generation by modifying the `steering_strength` parameter (positive values for "Happy", negative values for "Sad").

-## 🧠 Methodology in Brief

-The system intervenes directly on the residual stream of the Transformer during autoregressive generation.
-Through *Silhouette Score* analysis, we identified two optimal intervention points:

-1.  **Mid-Block (Layers 11-14):** Controls low-level features such as tempo and brightness.
-2.  **Deep-Block (Layers 27-29):** Controls timbral and textural features.

-The steering intensity decays over time according to the formula $\alpha(t) = \alpha_0 \cdot \gamma^t$ to ensure natural transitions and prevent signal saturation.